veben/python_snippets/README.md

 ❯ which python
 /mnt/c/Users/benoit.veyriere/My Drive/docs/snippets/personal/python_snippets/venv_3.10.12/bin/python
 ```
-- Navigate to a Project Sub-folder:
+- Navigate to a Project Sub-folder

 #### Run the tests with **unitest**
 Execute your tests using Python's unittest module: